sachinb4u/git-development-tutorial/Git-Best-Practices.md

 ## Git Development Best Practices

 Every developer should follow below best practices while working on Git projects
+* Commit early and often
+    > Git only takes full responsibility for your data when you commit.
+If you fail to commit and the do something poorly thought out, you can run into trouble.
+Additionaly, having perioding checkpoints means that you can understand how you broke something

 * Always perform work in a branch.
 Do not make any changes on `master` branch
     >This way all work is done in isolation on a dedicated branch rather than the main branch.
 It allows you to submit multiple pull requests without confusion.
 You can iterate without polluting the master branch with potentially unstable, unfinished code.